dward2nd/rock-paper-scissor/README.md

 This project is an Android application, a part of the course 204211: OOP from CSCMU.

-The application will only run with the required server from (the repo)[https://github.com/Touutae-lab/OOPapi].
+The application will only run with the required server from (https://github.com/Touutae-lab/OOPapi)[the repo].

 # How to setup (Android Studio)